 Q: What medium is the finished work supplied?

-A: These days, in most cases, clients want their audio transfers sent to them in audio file format.
+A: These days, in most cases, clients want their audio transfers sent to them in a digital audio file format.
 We supply the high-resolution 96khz/24bit Wav files, currently the NARAS standard for migrating archiving audio and MPEG 4 files.
 Your audio files are available via WeTransfer download and thumb drive, CDs are available at an extra cost of $15 each.

 Q: Can I wait and watch you convert/transfer my audio media?